-We will close the Bexleyheath line during the February half term next year to carry out major work to protect passengers from disruption caused by landslips.
+We will close the Bexleyheath line during the February half term this year to carry out major work to protect passengers from disruption caused by landslips.

-After four landslips in the past decade – the most recent in February this year, blocking the line for seven days – we’re investing £6.6 million to provide a safe, permanent solution.
+After four landslips in the past decade – the most recent in February last year, blocking the line for seven days – we’re investing £6.6 million to provide a safe, permanent solution.

 9-day Line closure – Saturday 15 – Sunday 23 February 2020

 The steep cutting in the Barnehurst area is prone to landslips during periods of wet weather.

 - Remove 2,500 tonnes of mud and trees so engineers can reduce the steepness of the cutting slopes.

 - Bring in 8,000 tonnes of material, such as gravel and concrete, to build retaining walls along both sides of the cutting, stretching 650 metres.